DolicaAkelloEgwel/github-workshop/slides.md

 ---
 # Overview

-* You make a change to a file and _stage_ it in GitHub Desktop
+* You make a change to a file and _stage_ it in GitHub Desktop.
-* You then _commit_ the changes, which creates a snapshot of your repository
+* You then _commit_ the changes, which creates a snapshot of your repository.
-* You can then _push_ these changes to GitHub so that the code is on your GitHub account
+* You can then _push_ these changes to GitHub so that the code is on your GitHub account.
-* By using _branches_ you can manage multiple different versions of your code
+* By using _branches_ you can manage multiple different versions of your code.
-* With _cloning_ to you get code made by others from GitHub and use it too
+* With _cloning_ to you get code made by others from GitHub and use it too.
 ---
 # Overview